Welcome to Week 2!

 If you’re anything like me I used to focus on the nutrition portion of the label, the calories, the fat, the sodium.
 And while all those things are important, they aren’t nearly as important as the ingredients on the label, especially the first 5 ingredients.

-For example, look at this blog which shows the difference between 2 taco seasoning packets.
-The first ingredient in the El Paso taco seasoning is Maltodextrin.
+For example, The first ingredient in the El Paso taco seasoning is Maltodextrin.
 It isn’t even a spice!!

 That’s what this weeks challenge is going to show you.
 The difference in one seasoning to another, or one peanut butter to another or one bread to another.
 I’m sure what you are going to find this week will SHOCK you!!